.

 HEART 'N' SOUL

-Heart 'n' Soul started out as a dinner-suited club/cabaret band in Sydney in 1967 but it soon evolved into Australia's first jazz-rock 'big band' and the first local group to perform what has become known as jazz-rock fusion.
-Like several other larger outfits of the period, they were strongly influenced by 60s soul acts on Motown, Stax and Atlantic, and probably also by the soul-jazz-rock excursions of American band Blood Sweat & Tears, as well as more experimental outfits like the UK bands The Graham Bond Organisation and Colosseum.
-Heart 'n' Soul were early local experimenters with the trend for large-scale, jazz-oriented brass-augmented pieces, a style that was continued by later groups Nova Express, SCRA and Kush and the Daly-Wilson Big Band.
-But for most people Heart 'n' Soul will be best remembered for their single ''Lazy Life'', which was a Top 20 hit for them in Sydney in 1969.
+Heart 'n' Soul began as a dinner-suited club and cabaret band in Sydney in 1967, but soon transformed into Australia’s first jazz-rock “big band” and the first local act to explore what became known as jazz-rock fusion.
+Like other large groups of the era, they drew heavy inspiration from 60s soul acts on Motown, Stax, and Atlantic, as well as the jazz-rock experiments of American band Blood, Sweat & Tears and more adventurous UK outfits like The Graham Bond Organisation and Colosseum.
+They were early pioneers of large-scale, jazz-oriented, brass-driven arrangements—a style later continued by bands such as Nova Express, SCRA, Kush, and the Daly-Wilson Big Band.
+Still, they’re best remembered for their 1969 single ''Lazy Life'', which became a Top 20 hit in Sydney.

 They were a fixture on the vibrant inner-city club and disco circuit ca. 1969, and according to Ian McFarlane, they also "enthralled festival audiences with rock versions of the 1812 Overture, Bach's Brandenburg Concerto, Also Sprach Zarathrustra and MacArthur Park."
 Glenn A. Baker notes that they were also renowned for the concert piece ''The Music Will Screw'', a free-form conga/flute sexual sound-effects suite, and they also began employing costumes and props -- this proved so startling for some that they were in fact thrown out of a dance at Hornsby by the police after making a dramatic entrance complete with chains and a coffin!